Total hip replacement: Does the surgical approach matter?

 Orthopedics has seen a rapid growth in popularity of the anterior approach over that last 10 years.
 The enthusiasm has been fueled by a desire to improve outcomes and speed recovery for total hip replacements.

-The hip joint is a deep structure encapsulated by muscles and ligaments as well as important nerves and blood vessels to the leg.
-When the hip is accessed via the posterior or lateral approaches, important muscles need to be removed from the bone and repaired at the end of the surgery.

-The difference with the anterior approach is that there is no need to detach and repair muscles.
-The anterior approach is a more elegant approach to the hip which exploits a working space (inter-nervous plane) between muscles.
-Therefore, no muscle repair is necessary after the hip replacement.

-The potential benefits of the surgical approach have been studied extensively.
-Research has shown a potential benefit in the early post-operative period (one to two months) for factors including pain control, rehabilitation, no need for dislocation precautions and faster return to walking without aids (cane/walker).
-This is balanced by an increase in surgical complications such as fracture or implant subsidence in large studies.
+The benefits of the anterior approach have been studied extensively.
+Research has shown a potential benefit in the first one to two months after surgery in pain control and functional recovery.

-The posterior and lateral approaches offer a wider exposure which limits the rate of similar intra-operative complications.
-With proper training and experience, orthopaedic surgeons have been able to reap the benefits of the minimally invasive approach while working to prevent complications.
+Additionally, the anterior approach eliminates the need for certain restrictions and limitations which are necessary with other techniques.
+Focused on safe and rapid recovery, our team at The Center for Orthopaedic Innovations has seen excellent results with the anterior approach.
+We also utilize nerve blocks, non-narcotic pain medications and aggressive physical therapy.

+For these reasons, I prefer to begin each hip replacement with the anterior surgical approach.

-One thing is clear, a well-positioned total hip replacement (regardless of the approach) can offer many years of pain relief and functional improvements for patients with degenerative hip disease.
-New advancements in surgical technique, rapid recovery programs and multi-modal pain regimens have advanced the state of the art for hip replacements.
+One thing is clear, a well-positioned total hip replacement can offer many years of pain relief and functional improvements for patients with arthritis.
+Each patient is unique and the choice of surgical approach requires an in depth discussion between patient and surgeon.

-Surgeons trained on other approaches dispute the benefits of the anterior approach.
-Speak with your surgeon about their surgical technique and rehabilitation programs.

 Dr. Edward Silverman specializes in hip and knee replacements, complex and revision hip arthroplasty as well as fractures involving total joint implants.
 He is accepting new patients at his office located at 3659 S. Miami Ave., Suite 4008, Miami, FL 33133 or visit the website at http://centerfororthopedicinnovation.com/ for more details.